Find Affordable College Courses

 Lake Worth, FL

-Out of the 9 schools in Florida that were part of this year’s ranking, Palm Beach State College landed the # 5 spot on the list.
-Located in the suburb of Lake Worth, Palm Beach State College is a public school with a very large student population.
+The in-demand associate degree programs at Palm Beach State College helped the school earn the #5 place on this year’s ranking of the most popular natural resources conservation schools in Florida.
+Located in the large suburb of Lake Worth, Palm Beach State College is a public school with a very large student population.

 Read More…